MURDERGUTS/MURDERGUTS/README.md

 - Are you okay with personal topics first hand?
 Unfortunately, no. i dont really feel comfortable talking about personal topics if we've only been friends for a couple of days. and it depends if im comfortable around you too ^_^!

-• i LOVE roblox myths.
+• i LOVE roblox myths and slasher movies!!

 that's all i could really think of.
 Just ask me any questions on pt for more info :]